blueEnergy Nicaragua

 Five interconnected strategic axes

-Community infrastructure designed and implemented in partnership with families and communities, aimed at improving public health, reducing sanitary risks, and ensuring access to safe water.
+Community infrastructure designed and implemented in partnership with families and communities to improve public health, reduce sanitary risks and ensure access to safe water.

-Implementation of clean energy systems in communities off the national power grid, strengthening energy autonomy and territorial resilience.
+Deployment of clean energy systems in off-grid communities, strengthening energy autonomy and territorial resilience.

-Promotion of agroecological and regenerative practices to improve local food production and increase adaptation capacity in the face of climate change.
+Promotion of agroecological and regenerative practices to improve local food production and strengthen adaptation to climate change.

 Integration of water, energy, and food production solutions in educational centers, establishing schools as strengthened learning spaces and community hubs for climate resilience.

-Training processes adapted to the local context to ensure technical and organizational sustainability, and community leadership.
+Training processes adapted to the local context to ensure technical sustainability, organisational strength and community leadership.

 The South Caribbean Coast of Nicaragua

-The South Caribbean Coast Autonomous Region (RACCS) possesses a historical, cultural, and territorial identity profoundly different from the rest of the country.
+The South Caribbean Coast Autonomous Region (RACCS) has a historical, cultural and territorial identity deeply distinct from the rest of the country.

-It is an extensive territory with low population density and significant access challenges; many rural communities can only be reached by river or sea.
+It is a vast, low-density territory facing major accessibility challenges: many rural communities can only be reached by river or sea.

-The region is home to various indigenous peoples—Miskitu, Rama, and Ulwa—alongside Afro-descendant communities—Kriol and Garifuna—under a regional autonomy regime recognized by the Nicaraguan State.
-This cultural diversity requires intercultural, participatory, and territorially adapted work approaches.
+The region is home to diverse Indigenous peoples—Miskitu, Rama and Ulwa—as well as Afro-descendant communities—Kriol and Garífuna—under a system of regional autonomy recognised by the Nicaraguan State.
+This diversity requires intercultural, participatory and territorially adapted approaches.

 Costa Caribe Sur de Nicaragua